zappee/portfolio-analyzer/README.md

 | `-p, --api-passphrase` | Coinbase PRO API passphrase |
 | `-e, --api-secret`     | Coinbase PRO API secret     |

-The article ['How to create an API key'][coinbase-api-key] describes the steps to obtain your personal API keys.
+The article [How to create an API key][coinbase-api-key] describes the steps to obtain your personal API keys.

 The command bellow downloads your personal transaction history from `Coinbase` and show the transactions on the screen:

    ```
-   java -jar portfolio-analyzer.jar coinbase \
+   java -jar bin/portfolio-analyzer.jar coinbase \
       -k 94c...a1c \
       -p 9fx...xy7 \
       -e zuT...A==